hacktavist/defog-app/README.md

 I had already had a previous conversation with ChatGPT about finding a weather api.
 It was structured very similarly to the conversation linked above.

-Use this like any other basic react app with an api: clone the repo; `npm install`, update the `API_Key` variable with your tomorrow.io api key in `weather-info-component.jsx` file, and `npm start`
+Use this like any other basic react app with an api: clone the repo; `npm install`, uncomment and update the `API_Key` variable with your tomorrow.io api key, comment out the first api call and uncomment the second api call in `weather-info-component.jsx` file, and `npm start`